$ // Rethinking Spot Instances - How we Solved Preemption ... // Learn More

 What if you could just pick up a Kubernetes cluster, and move it?

-At KubeCon North America 2024 we demo'd just that: live-migrating a Kubernetes cluster (running a stateful Valkey database) from AWS to GCP to Azure in seconds, with zero downtime, and with a 90% reduction in compute costs.
+At KubeCon North America 2024 we demo'd just that: live-migrating a Kubernetes cluster (running a stateful Valkey database) from AWS to GCP to Azure in seconds - and with zero downtime or client interruptions.

 Felicitas Pojtinger, who's the Head of R&D at Loophole Labs (and our resident KVM whisperer), gave a talk that explored how to build Kubernetes clusters that leverage spot instances and then how to move that cluster in its entirety across cloud providers and even to on-premise infrastructure.